 Local Journalism Initiative Reporter

-Sandy Lake is a remote and isolated community located approximately 374 km north of Kenora, Ont.
+Sandy Lake First Nation is a remote and isolated community located approximately 374 km north of Kenora, Ont.
 It’s on the northwest end of Sandy Lake along the Manitoba border and accessible by plane or a 145 km ice road from North Spirit Lake, a road that is only passable during winter road season.

 It’s a dry community, and visitors arriving at the airport or on the winter road undergo a luggage check for alcohol and/or illegal substances.